 Contact sports, in particular, require caution.
 Luckily, many of these sports already require helmets with full-facial guards as part of their standard equipment.
 A full-facial guard is a hard plastic piece that juts out in front of the mouth and protects the face from a direct impact of a ball or the body of another player, and if you play football, ice hockey, or lacrosse, you already wear one.

-For many sports that don’t require full-facial guards, shutterstock_104711387you are still highly encouraged to wear one if you have braces (and it’s a good idea to wear one in general).
+For many sports that don’t require full-facial guards, you are still highly encouraged to wear one if you have braces (and it’s a good idea to wear one in general).
 For example, sporting goods stores sell faceguards designed especially for softball players.

 If you’ve ever been smacked in the face by a softball, you’ll know that they aren’t all that soft.
 And similarly, in baseball, face masks aren’t just for catchers.
 Other players can wear face guards too.